 My family knew what a gut-wrenching decision this had been for me.
 They knew I had been up nights pleading with God to lead me and direct me, wrestling fear.

 Erik prayed me through the dark hours of the early morning.
-The boys made me playlists for the climb up the summit.
+The boys created playlists for my climb up the summit.
 Kenna offered hugs and words of encouragement.
-My sister made me a bracelet to wear.
+My sister made me a bracelet.
 Each one, plus my closest friends, wrote me letters to read at basecamp.
 Though we could not talk while I was on the trail, I knew they were all back home praying me up that mountain.

 After I recounted everything that had happened, Erik paused and said,